We are reader-supported. When you buy through links on our site, we may earn an affiliate commission.

 4. Fast-Paced Environment

 Consider whether you feel up to longer work hours, longer bus rides and an urge to hustle just to stay ahead.
 In a small town, it’s less common to compete for jobs with late-night expectations, and commutes are often a 10-minute drive.
-There’s nothing wrong with being sensitive to stress, and the magic of living in a big city will be lost on you if you end up frazzled by your day-to-day.
+There’s nothing wrong with being sensitive to stress, and the magic of living in a big city will be lost on you if you end up frazzled by your day-to-day life.

 Should You Be Living in a Big City?